 3. The Solar Decathlon Project

-4. The Large Solar Panels in Marseille
+4. Large Solar Panels in Marseille

-Challenges of Sustainable Homes Using Solar Energy
+Challenges of Sustainable Housing Using Solar Energy

 Technological Obstacles